Local Node Differential Privacy: Algorithmic Tool: Blurry Degree Distributions

-In this section, we prove \cref{thm:linear-queries-blurry,thm:fact-mech-blurry}.
-We start by presenting \Cref{alg:matrix-local} used in the proof of \Cref{thm:linear-queries-blurry}.
+where the first equality follows from \Cref{def:blur-deg-dist-new}, and the third equality from \cref{eqn:blurmatrix}. \end{proof} We now present \Cref{alg:matrix-local}.
 At a high level, for a workload matrix $\matR$ of linear queries, each user applies $\matR A_s$ to the basis vector for its degree and releases a noisy version of the resulting vector, which the central server then averages to obtain an estimate for $\matR \, \shortddist$.